Strong convergence to two-dimensional alternating Brownian motion processes: Reflection at MAP times

 \begin{Remark} {We can recover the formula in Theorem \ref{th:correlation1} by letting

-and performing Laplace inversion on (\ref{eq:LaplaceMAP1}).
-This would give us a bivariate flip-flop with 8 states, but they are partitioned into two communication classes of size 4, one of which is never visited.
-Thus it can be reduced to the original 4-state model.} \end{Remark}
+This would give us a bivariate flip-flop with 8 states, {partitioned into two communication classes of size 4 with the same transition rates, and which can be identified with a 4-state model instead.}} \end{Remark}